You have no items in your shopping cart.

 Growing by the moon.
 Is it loony?

-?
+What's your view on the gardening habits of people who decide to plant their seeds according to the phases of the moon?
 Are these poor souls completely barmy, or is the whole idea actually plain, simple common sense?
-If you are in tune with moon sowers, you will agree that plants sown just before the full moon are likely to become stronger and more productive than those sown on the wane
+If you are in tune with 'moon sower', you will agree that plants sown just before the full moon are likely to become stronger and more productive than those sown on the 'wane' rather than the 'wax.

 There have been countless tests and experiments carried out to prove or disprove the theory and most agree that, although they might not be able to work out exactly why, the phases of the moon do have a growing effect on seedlings.
 In fact the harvest has shown that crops can increase in weight by around one third if they are sown on a waxing moon, close to a full moon.

 summer bedding any time from now onwards, under cover, in a heated propagator or greenhouse.
 Also perennials such as Aster and Stocks.
 Some seeds can even be sown outdoors, including wildflower mixes, sweet peas and hardy annuals.So what have you got to lose?
 Try it yourself.
 The next full moon is 23 March.
 So if you are contemplating starting off some seedlings, this is what you can work towards.
 When and what to sow You can sow

 kitchen garden, there are seeds that can be started off when the moon is with you.
 They need a bit of warmth and protection, but you can try the herb basil, also aubergines; brussels sprouts, cauliflowers, celery and chilli peppers.
 Pop them into the propagator together with perennial herbs including rosemary, sage, oregano and thyme.
 Even cucumber seeds and tomatoes can be sown.For the